azuline/rose/README.md

 adopted.
 Therefore, I will lean towards keeping the feature set focused and small, and will not add too many features over the lifetime of the project.

-Rosé is provided as-is: I may not maintain it in the future.
+Rosé is provided as-is, really!